-If you don’t know how to that, it will be better to contact your web hosting customer support and tell them about the issues, and they’ll create a backup for you and even change the URL in seconds.
+If you don’t know how to do that, it will be better to contact your web hosting customer support and tell them about the issues, and they’ll create a backup for you and even change the URL in seconds.

 Now, if you know what you’re doing, and you prefer the do it yourself method, you can start by logging into cPanel or its equivalent when you can access the database using PHPMyAdmin.
 Look for that and click on it.

 Now, you’ll be logged in automatically as most cPanel configurations in modern web hosts do that.
 What you need now is the wp-options table, you’ll find dozens of tables or more in the database, but only that one is responsible for the site name and homepage address, so, click on it.

-Next, you’ll find your site URL and home address, each one has a dedicated table in the database, so, you can click on Edit from the left are of the table name to modify it.
+Next, you’ll find your site URL and home address, each one has a dedicated table in the database, so, you can click on Edit from the left area of the table name to modify it.

-All you have to do now is changing your site URL with the old one and do the same for the home URL, then, click on the Go button to save the changes.
+All you have to do now is change your site URL with the old one and do the same for the home URL, then, click on the Go button to save the changes.

 The first thing that you need to do is to log in to your cPanel account if you never did that in the past, your web hosting provider should send you the welcome email with all your login details.
 So, if there are no credentials you saved, look for them in your email and check the first email you received from the web hosting provider.

 Using any WordPress hosting plans for one month should make things better for bloggers, that’s because they can try the services before buying the yearly hosting package.
 Thus, it gives everyone an idea about the customer support quality of the provider and if it’s worth it or not.

 2. Changing the blog URL back using wp-config.php